 Over 1.5 billion people (nearly 20% of the global population) live with hearing loss globally, a number that could rise to over 2.5 billion by 2030.
-Also, more than 1 billion young people (25-35years old) are at risk of hearing loss due to recreational exposure to loud sound.
+However, more than 1 billion young people (25-35years old) are at risk of hearing loss due to recreational exposure to loud sound.

 What is hearing loss?

 Statistics from WHO show that over 1.5 billion people (nearly 20% of the global population) live with hearing loss globally, a number that could rise to over 2.5 billion by 2030.
-Also, more than 1 billion young people (25-35years old) are at risk of hearing loss due to recreational exposure to loud sound.
+However, more than 1 billion young people (25-35years old) are at risk of hearing loss due to recreational exposure to loud sound.

 What causes hearing loss?

 - Congenital or early onset childhood hearing loss

 - Chronic middle ear infections

 - Noise-induced hearing loss

 - Age-related hearing loss

 - Ototoxic drugs that damage the inner ear.
 In children, the most common type of hearing loss is due to fluid being trapped behind the eardrum, a condition known as glue ear, or Otitis Media with Effusion (OME).
 The fluid therefore stops the eardrum from vibrating thus sound is not transmitted to the brain.